|Staff Council||University Senate||SGA||Contact Us|

 The Professional Development Committee shall consist of at least nine members appointed from the Administrative and Professional group.
 This committee is charged with aiding and encouraging the professional growth and development of the Administrative and Professional members.
 It shall study and recommend action on professional leave, continuing education, and recognition of professional achievement.

 D. WELFARE COMMITTEE

-The Welfare Committee shall consist of nine members from the Administrative and Professional group.
+The Welfare Committee shall consist of at least nine members from the Administrative and Professional group.
 The Welfare Committee shall review and make recommendations about Administrative and Professional salaries, benefits, and evaluation procedures.